 Vasquez, M. J. T., & Johnson, J. D. (2022).
 Multicultural therapy: A practice imperative.
 American Psychological Association. https://doi.org/10.1037/0000279-000

-Dr. Johnson was re-elected to serve a 3-year term on the Board of Trustees of The American Insurance Trust.
-The “Trust” is an independent trust offering insurance, financial security, and risk management programs for psychologists and related individuals nationwide.
-The Trust program is continually monitored by the
+Dr. Johnson serves on the Board of Trustees of “The Trust”.
+The Trust is an independent trust offering insurance, financial security, and risk management programs for psychologists and related individuals nationwide.

 Psychology in the News